Veridax/privapi/README.rst

-*PrivAPI* is a Python package that allows classifying sensitive data flows within REST API communication using Deep Neural Networks (DNN).
+*PrivAPI* is a Python package that allows the classification of sensitive data flows within REST API communication using Deep Neural Networks (DNN).
 It relies on Google's Keras and TensorFlow.